CrispyCocaBoy/personalized_fitness_nutrition_insights/README2.md

 ### Storage Layer

 This layer provides **durable, structured storage** for both raw and processed data:
-- Semi-structured logs are persisted into **datalakehouse** in a objcet store, minio in a delta table format
+- Semi-structured logs are ingested into the datalakehouse and persisted in an object store (MinIO) using the Delta Lake table format
 - Structured datasets are stored in **relational stores** (CockroachDB) for transactional queries.
 - Redis or caching layers may be used for fast access to device configurations or session-based values.